Track3D

 Standardize Design Reviews

-The main points of effective design reviews are:
+The main objectives of effective design reviews are:

 • Collaboration of trades and clean transfers of responsibility

-• Areas with the highest risk like MEP and structural intersections
+• Analysis of areas with the highest risk, like MEP and structural intersections

 Improve Cross-Team Coordination

-The majority of rework problems are not technical.
-They are due to lack of communication.
-Frequent short coordination meetings can keep the teams aligned.
+According to several studies, it’s been found that the majority of rework problems are not technical but arise due to a lack of communication.
+Frequent coordination meetings can keep the teams aligned.
 These meetings do not have to be long.
-They have to be of high importance only.
+They have to be short and of high importance only.

 Good coordination involves the following points: